-How Were People under the Old Testament forgiven?
+How Were People under the Old Testament Forgiven?

 Anyone who is saved, no matter when they lived, will be saved by Jesus.
 Heb.
 9:15 says that, though Jesus is the mediator of the new covenant (Moses was the mediator of the Old Covenant), yet Jesus' death was also the redemption for the transgressions under the first covenant.
 So Jesus died for both the people before He lived and the people after He lived.